Family-oriented | Spirit-led | Bible believing | Sabbath-keeping

 Rooted in Historical Commitment

-From our humble beginnings in 1903 to the great successes in ministry and service of subsequent decades, The Church of God has always been dedicated to the premise of renewal of authentic New Testament Christianity and restoration of the Bible church – a commitment both to truth and to people.
+The Church of God is grounded in a strong tradition of New Testament teaching and experience.
+We have always been dedicated to the premise of renewal of authentic New Testament Christianity and restoration of the Bible church – a commitment both to truth and to people.

 Dedicated to Present Ministry